-While Cooper has confrontation with the face of Major Briggs, the black and white of his FBI page appears to invert so that it is instead white with black print.
-I don't know if it is just the light, but it is only for these few shots.
+While Cooper has this confrontation with the face of Major Briggs, the black and white of his FBI page appears to invert so that it is instead white with black print.
+I don't know if it is just the light.
 The badge returns to normal again after the face passes away.

 (100) Cooper on the box.
 (101) He looks around.
 (102) A long shot of him from above.
 (103) Shot from below.
 Stunned, bewildered, alone now, Cooper climbs back down the ladder into the box and closes the hatch.
 (104) Inside, he descends the ladder to the floor.
 He exits into the short corridor that leads into the main room and is greeted with a new view.
-The room is simply dark, no longer saturated in mauve tones, and we see another woman seated beyond the half-wall.
+The room is simply dark, no longer saturated in mauve tones, the fire in the fireplace is now a normal fire, and we see another woman seated beyond the half-wall.
 (105) Cooper.
 (106) Against the rear wall opposite the fireplace, there is now a dining table and upon it is a vase holding a luminescent blue rose.
-The super-sized wall outlet is still there, but now reads 3.
+The super-sized wall outlet is still there, but now reads 3 rather than 15.
 (107) Cooper.
 (108) A close-up of the outlet.
 (109) Cooper enters the room.
 (110) The woman from the rear.
 (111) Cooper.
 (112) The woman, in a red shirt, with a black pageboy haircut, seated before the fire.
 She slowly turns and looks at him as a low throbbing boom begins.
 (113) Cooper.
 (114) She slowly looks away.
 (115) Cooper.

 The other woman was curious and expressive.
+She immediately attempted to communicate with him.
 This woman reacts to Cooper's presence without expression.

 None of these surreal happenings can possibly make any sense to the viewer, they will only gather that there was some threat from which the blind woman seemed to be possibly protecting Cooper, and then they are given the anchor of Major Briggs and the Blue Rose.
 Those are familiar things.
 This peculiar box in space is not a familiar thing and makes no sense.
 Then when Cooper climbs back down into the room, its light has changed and there is yet another unfamiliar woman there.
-The viewer is in a continual state of disorientation and have in the midst of this only the face of Major Briggs to which to look for meaning, and the appearance of the blue rose on the dining table.
+The viewer is in a continual state of disorientation.
+All that is familiar is Major Briggs and the idea of the blue rose.

 To review what has happened, Cooper enters the violet blossom in which he finds another seeming universe with a purplish ocean.
 He enters a building where in a red-tinted environment he meets a blinded woman who is unable communicate with him except by gestures, he not understanding her speech.
 There is significate interference with time and scenes often enough repeat three times.
 A banging on a door presents danger.
 The woman prevents him from approaching the #15 outlet, expressing it as being dangerous.
-She takes him outside the environment by a different route from the window, so that they enter starry space again.
+She takes him outside the environment, by a different route from the window, so that they enter not the "outside" with the ocean but the "outside" that is white-flecked space.
 She switches off a seeming generator and is shocked into space.
 The red light and glow ceases.
-Briggs appears and says, "Blue rose", and the black and white of Cooper's FBI button appears to invert during that eime.
-Cooper then enters again the room there is a blue rose on a table and a new woman waiting there.
+Briggs appears and says, "Blue rose", perhaps having just been murdered.
+Cooper then enters again the room and there is now a blue rose on a table and a new woman waiting there.
 The choppy time interference, things repeating, has stopped.

-If we think back to Sam in the glass box room in NY we may remember that on the first day he changed and archived an SD card in camera 3 before Tracey arrived with their lattes.
+If we think back to Sam and the glass box room in NY we may remember that on the first day he changed and archived an SD card in camera 3 before Tracey arrived with their lattes.
 The second day, he was changing an SD card in an opposite camera, then was shown to be changing the SD card in the #3 camera, and then finished out changing the card in the opposite camera.
+This was a kind of glitch, his being on one side, then over at the #3 camera, then back on the other side again.
 That day he heard the elevator arrive with Tracey but the security guard didn't call him to meet her.
 There would possibly seem to be some correspondance between that camera and these outlets, in as much as there was orientation confusion with the cameras, and Cooper descended back into the room to find the outlet has changed from 15 to 3.

 (116) The woman slowly raises her arm.
 (117) Cooper.
 (118) She looks at her watch, which reads 2:52.
 (119) A desk light comes on by the #3 outlet.